alfdocimo/react-memory-game/README.md

 Because really, there is no such things as _too much testing_

+I did have most of the Components and part of the main Container tested, so to run that go ahead and hit:

+`yarn test`

 ## Current bugs

 * Given that I'm currently fetching an endpoint of the API that returns a random character, this character could be repeated!